Filter table data

 Filter one table based on another

-The whereIn and whereNotIn methods enable filtering of one table based on another table.
-These two methods are evaluated whenever either table changes, whereas where is only evaluated when the filtered table ticks.
-In the example below, the whereIn and whereNotIn methods are used to find Iris virginica sepal widths that match and do not match Iris versicolor sepal widths:
+The whereIn and whereNotIn methods filter one table based on another table.
+Deephaven evaluates these two methods whenever either table changes, whereas it only evaluates where when the filtered table ticks.
+The following example uses whereIn and whereNotIn to find Iris virginica sepal widths that match and do not match Iris versicolor sepal widths:

 virginica = iris.where("Class in `Iris-virginica`")